 An oft-forgotten reason we love to travel is simply to relax.
 While it’s great to travel to see and explore new places, it’s also important to plan trips just for relaxing.
-These trips help you escape the hustle of everyday life and recharge your body and your mind.
-Relaxing trips are especially important for reducing stress and boosting your mental health.
+These trips help you escape the hustle of everyday life and recharge your body and mind.
+Relaxing trips are essential for reducing stress and boosting your mental health.

 It’s important to think about your purpose for traveling before planning or booking.
-If the purpose is to relax, make sure you pick a destination and accommodations that will help serve this purpose.
-Think about the beach, nature, pools or water, and other things that will help you kick back and enjoy it all.
+If you want to relax, make sure you pick a destination and accommodations that will help serve this purpose.
+Think about the beach, nature, pools or water, and other things to help you kick back and enjoy it all.

-Be sure to limit your use of technology, go with like-minded people (or solo), and to not overbook yourself with activities.
-If you simply must do some exploring, alternate explore and relaxation days so you don’t end up needing a vacation to recover from your vacation!
+Be sure to limit your use of technology, go with like-minded people (or solo), and not overbook yourself with activities.
+If you simply must do some exploring, alternate exploration and relaxation days so you don’t need a vacation to recover from your vacation!

-Knowing who we are is an important part of life.
+Knowing who we are is an integral part of life.
 It helps us to love ourselves better.
-Along the journey of life, we often feel as if we’ve lost ourselves.
-Traveling is a good way for us to rediscover the things we used to love as well as discover new passions.
+Along life’s journey, we often feel as if we’ve lost ourselves.
+Traveling is a good way for us to rediscover the things we used to love and discover new passions.
 We get lost to find ourselves again.